jconnolly21/auction-app/README.md

 	- Player --> purchasing team, purchasing amount, roster position filled, draft order (which pick #).
 	- Team --> remaining budget.
 - Major visual improvements to UI.
+- Performance improvements (gets slower as more players are drafted).

 Initializing Postgres with Player Data:

 ``cat ~/Downloads/localfile.csv | \
 psql `heroku config:get DATABASE_URL` -c "COPY testonly FROM STDIN WITH (FORMAT CSV);"``

+A little manipulation is needed after to massage the data into the right format.